 Lionfish problem in the Caribbean, Florida and in the Gulf of Mexico; Should scuba divers be killing them?

-For those of you that either haven’t yet dived the Caribbean, Florida or the Gulf of Mexico, or not done so for a while, this is a problem you may or may not be aware of.
-This is the lionfish problem that is spreading and getting worse.
+For those of you who haven’t yet dived the Caribbean, Florida or the Gulf of Mexico, or not done so for a while the lionfish problem may be something you’re not yet aware of.
+The lionfish problem is spreading and getting worse.
 Non-native lionfish are invading the waters of the Western Atlantic Ocean (Florida and north to Carolina), the Caribbean Sea and the Gulf of Mexico.

 Why do they call it a lionfish?